A Unified Formula of the Optimal Portfolio for Piecewise Hyperbolic Absolute Risk Aversion Utilities: Economic meanings

+which is proportional to the corresponding optimal wealth $X_t^*$.
+For the HARA utility, using the convention in Definition \ref{def_PHARA}, we write

-where $A_k, R_k, \alpha_k$ are given in Definition \ref{def_PHARA}.
-It is clear that the ARA function \eqref{eq:ARA} is locally monotone (decreasing).
-As a result, the two families of PHARA and SAHARA utility functions lead to very different optimal portfolios.
-In the one-dim Black-Scholes model ($m=1$), the Merton's optimal portfolio for $U(x) = \frac{1}{1-R}x^{1-R}$ is given by $\pi_t^* = \frac{\theta}{\sigma R} X_t^*$, $t \in [0, T)$, which is proportional to the optimal wealth $X_t^*$.
-For the PHARA utility, the optimal portfolio \eqref{eq:main} is a ratio of the optimal wealth (Merton term) plus three corrections (RS, LA, First-order LA) based on different parts of the utility function.
-On the contrary, the SAHARA utility leads to the optimal portfolio
+where $a_0$ is a constant in $\R$.
+According to Theorem \ref{thm_main}, the portfolio for \eqref{eq:HARA} is directly given by

+The optimal portfolio \eqref{eq:HARA_strategy} is a ratio of the optimal wealth (Merton term) plus a LA correction.
+For the PHARA utility, the optimal portfolio \eqref{eq:main} is a ratio of the optimal wealth (Merton term) plus three corrections (RS, LA, First-order RA) based on different parts of the utility function.
+Finally, the SAHARA utility leads to the optimal portfolio

-where $b_t := \beta e^{-(r-\frac{\theta^2}{2\alpha^2})(T-t)}$.
+where $b_t := \beta e^{-(r-\frac{\theta^2}{2\psi^2})(T-t)}$.
 This portfolio does not contain a proportional Merton term anymore.
 It is due to the non-monotone feature of the ARA function \eqref{eq:SAHARA}.
 Therefore, there is an essential discrepancy between PHARA and SAHARA utility families.